chromice/ae/README.md

 ));
 ```

+> There is also `aeDatabase::insert_or_update()` method, which you can use to update a row or insert a new one, if it does not exist; `aeDatabase::count()` for counting rows; `aeDatabase::find()` for retrieving a particular row; and `aeDatabase::delete()` for deleting rows from a table.
+Please consult the source of the database library to learn more about them.

-Now that we have some records in the table, let's retrive and display them:
+Now that we have some rows in the table, let's retrieve and display them:

 ```php
 $authors = $db->query('SELECT * FROM `authors`')->result();